Last updated: February 2026

 Disclaimer: The pricing, features, and promotional offers mentioned in this article are based on information available from each provider’s official website at the time of publication.
 These details may differ across regions, currencies, or local domains (for example, .com or .in) and are subject to change without notice due to ongoing promotions or updates.
 We recommend visiting the official website of the respective provider to confirm the latest plans and pricing before making any purchase.

-Pricing Plans: Which One Offers More Value in 2025?
+Pricing Plans: Which One Offers More Value in 2026?

 When comparing hosting plans, the lowest price isn’t always the smartest deal — the key is in what you actually get.

-Hostinger Pricing (2025)
+Hostinger Pricing (2026)

 Premium Plan

-- Intro: $2.49/month (48-month term) + 3 months free
+- Intro: $1.99/month (48-month term) + EXTRA months free*

 - Renewal: $10.99/month